 Intervention Powers.
-The Council of Lloyd's has wide discretionary powers to regulate members' underwriting at Lloyd's.
-It may, for instance, change the basis on which syndicate expenses are allocated or vary the Funds at Lloyd's requirements or the investment criteria applicable to the provision of Funds at Lloyd's.
+The Lloyd's Council has wide discretionary powers to regulate members' underwriting at Lloyd's.
+It may, for instance, withdraw a member's permission to underwrite business or to underwrite a particular class of business.
+The Lloyd's Council may change the basis on which syndicate expenses are allocated or vary the Funds at Lloyd's requirements or the investment criteria applicable to the provision of Funds at Lloyd's.
 Exercising any of these powers might affect the return on the corporate member's participation in a given underwriting year.
 If a member of Lloyd's is unable to pay its debts to policyholders, the member may obtain financial assistance from the Lloyd's Central Fund, which in many respects acts as an equivalent to a state guaranty fund in the U.S. If Lloyd's determines that the Central Fund needs to be increased, it has the power to assess premium levies on current Lloyd's members.
-The Council of Lloyd's has discretion to call or assess up to 3% of a member's underwriting capacity in any one year as a Central Fund contribution.
+The Lloyd's Council has discretion to call or assess up to 3% of a member's underwriting capacity in any one year as a Central Fund contribution.